nsayed123/quince-assignment/python/README.md

 ## Run

-Make sure you are in the right directory "signzy-geocoding-project"
+Make sure you are in the right directory "quince-assignment/python"
 ```
-python3 geocode.py <Excel sheet>
+python3 securitygroup.py

 Ex: python3 securitygroup.py
 ```